Welcome to middle primary at Richmond Primary School.

 Reflection & goal setting

-Our middle primary students will be asked to reflect upon their own learning, identify points of need and encouraged to seek support or advice when needed.
+Our middle primary students will be asked to reflect upon their own learning and behaviour to identify points of need and encouraged to seek support or advice when needed.
 Feedback should be viewed as an opportunity for students to reflect upon their learning.

 Developing skills to be a lifelong learner